architectcodes/jss-lite/Readme.md

-# css-in-js
+# jss-lite

 **Write stylesheets in JS.
 Works with any stack.**

 There are many ways of writing styles as JS ([Free Style](https://github.com/blakeembrey/free-style), [restyle](https://github.com/WebReflection/restyle) and [babel-plugin-css-in-js](https://github.com/martinandert/babel-plugin-css-in-js) – just to name a few).
-But none of them has the option to compile to a good old interoperable CSS stylesheet, or the new and shiny [CSS module](https://github.com/css-modules/css-modules).
+But none of them except [jss](https://github.com/jsstyles/jss) has the option to compile to a good old interoperable CSS stylesheet, or the new and shiny [CSS module](https://github.com/css-modules/css-modules).
 I wanted an easy way to take advantage of JS goodness when writing stylesheets – a way compatible with any tech stack.

+I wrote this library before I learned about [jss](https://github.com/jsstyles/jss) (it was called css-in-js back then).
+It turns out that they do exactly the same thing – and much more.
+In turn, jss-lite offers an extremely simple, pure functional API without implicit state.
+We have less features than jss – but that means less developer overhead and better performance.